Curious About Food Safety?

 It is best to get familiar with food labels and make small changes to ease into healthy eating.
 Switching over to healthy foods immediately can be very intimidating and it can actually make the process harder.

 You still have to be able to eat some of the things you enjoy.
 It simply comes down to portion control.

-In order to be successful, plan your healthy diet with some small, manageable steps such as switching one processed snack each day for a whole fruit or vegetable.
-These small changes will start to form a habit, which will let you add more healthy options into your diet.
+In order to be successful, plan your healthy diet with some small, manageable steps such as switching one processed snack each day for whole fruit or vegetable.
+These small changes will start to form a habit, which will let you add more healthy options to your diet.

 When it comes to food safety, learn what your body responds to best by doing some trial and error with your diet and keep eating the foods that make you feel good.

 Avoid anything that makes you feel tired or lethargic and create a diet that is safe and healthy for your body.

 - Top 6 Alternative Indoor Exercises for Runners - October 2, 2021

 - How to Stay Fit and Limber in Your Golden Years - June 4, 2017

 - Food Safety: How to Make Sure You Are Eating Healthy - May 12, 2017